Hanserfaust/game-developers-base/README.md

 development.
 It provides a well-defined starting point with developer setup instructions to get things going.

-I [browsed for the available game frameworks](https://geekflare.com/python-game-development-libraries-frameworks/) and decided to first go for cocos2d as it seemed to be the best maintained and documented as of 2023.
+I [browsed for the available game frameworks](https://geekflare.com/python-game-development-libraries-frameworks/) and decided to first go for **cocos2d** as it seemed to be the best maintained and documented as of 2023.

-Cocos-2D builds on Pyglet and latest release (v0.6.9) was made in November 2020.
+Cocos-2D builds on **Pyglet** and the latest release (v0.6.9) was made in November 2020.

 Main home page for Cocos-2D: http://los-cocos.github.io/cocos-site/, also see the [PyPi site](https://pypi.org/project/cocos2d/).

+Coupled with the **ImGUI** library, it seems to be what I needed for now, and integration with that is showed as a first example.

 So for now focus will go to showing how to use that.
 At a later point I may show similar examples for another framework.

-Coupled with the ImGUI library, it seems to be what I needed for now, and integration with that is showed as a first example.
+Runner ups, in order would be:

+- Python Arcade: https://api.arcade.academy/en/latest/ looks well maintained.
+- Ren'py for storytelling kind of games: https://www.renpy.org/
+- Pandas3D.
+- Possibly Pygame.

-Honorable mentions are pandas-3D as well as pygame.
-I quickly evaluated Ogre which seemes like a very capable C++ framework for graphics, but lacked in examples and documentation for Python especially for the later versions (2023).
+I quickly evaluated **Ogre** which seemes like a very capable C++ framework for graphics, but lacked in examples and documentation for Python especially for the later versions (2023).
+Pygame seemed all-over a bit dated and not very actively maintained.

 ## Useful links for the game developer